click-contrib/click_params/docs/index.md

 ## Why?

-I often find myself wanting to use a click parameter able to handle list of strings, so I decide to put this in a library and I ended adding more parameter types that can be useful for various scripts including network, mathematics and so on.
+I often find myself wanting to use a click parameter able to handle list of strings, so I decide to put this in a library, and I ended adding more parameter types that can be useful for various scripts including network, mathematics and so on.

 ## Features